How to Spend 24 Hours in Venice, Italy: The Perfect One Day Itinerary

 With a local guide leading the way, you can dive into Venice's rich history and discover the stories of both famous landmarks, as well as hidden spots that would otherwise be missed.

-Even without a proper guided tour, I recommend booking “skip the line” tickets in advance for any paid attractions that you plan to incorporate into your one day in Venice.
+Even without a proper guided tour, I recommend booking “skip the line” tickets in advance for any paid attractions that you plan to incorporate into your 1 day in Venice.

 Skip the line tickets: